joe-jordan/minimalisp/README.md

 `minimalisp.py` is a working implementation with a subset of the final standard library implemented.
 The implementation is in `parse.py` for the parser, `values.py` contains the types, and `vm.py` for the function implementations.

+You can run the tutorial program, `tests/tutorial.l`, by using the standard library flag:

+    ./minimalisp.py -l tests/tutorial.l

+Without the `-l` you will get an error for using the `APPLY` symbol unbound.

 The code is currently implemented in Python, the program can parse input and run code, but the standard library is incomplete.
 It can parse:

 * integers and floats -> stored as python primitives, so bignum support for free!